-Donald Trump's First Amendment defense: can it work?
+Donald Trump's First Amendment defense: Can it work?

 What have Trump and his legal team argued so far?

-Lauro, a Tampa, Fla.-based criminal defense attorney, has been making the rounds on network television to lay out Trump’s defense.
-Lauro argues Trump's statements leading up to the Jan.
-6, 2021 attack on the U.S. Capitol constituted politically protected speech, and says Smith will “never be able to prove beyond a reasonable doubt that President Trump had corrupt or criminal intent.”
+Lauro, a Tampa, Florida-based criminal defense attorney, has been making the rounds on television to lay out Trump’s defense.
+Lauro argues Trump’s statements leading up to the Jan.
+6, 2021, attack on the U.S. Capitol constituted politically protected speech, and says Smith will “never be able to prove beyond a reasonable doubt that President Trump had corrupt or criminal intent.”

-Trump "believed in his heart of hearts that he had won that election and as any American citizen he had a right to speak out under the First Amendment," Lauro said on NBC's "Meet the Press,” last Sunday.
+Trump “believed in his heart of hearts that he had won that election and as any American citizen he had a right to speak out under the First Amendment,” Lauro said on NBC’s “Meet the Press,” on Aug.
+6.

-Trump, in Windham, N.H. on Aug.
-8., appeared to address Smith’s allegations that Trump was aware he had lost the election, and there was no merit to his claims of rampant voter fraud.
+Trump, in Windham, New Hampshire, on Tuesday, appeared to address Smith’s allegations that Trump was aware he had lost the election, and there was no merit to his claims of rampant voter fraud.

 “There was never a second of any day that I didn’t believe that it was a rigged election,” Trump told rallygoers.